learn-co-curriculum/phase-1-html5-containers-lab/README.md

 In HTML5, there are many new tags that help us describe _what kind of content_ exists within a specific tag.
 These are referred to as _semantic_ elements.
-In this lesson, we will be introducing some of the most useful.
+In this lesson, we will be introducing some of the most useful tags.

 ## Objectives